 - You must send your Notice of Change of Address to the other parties in the case.
-If any party has a lawyer, you must send your Notice of Change of Address to the lawyer. - If you and the person you're sending the Notice of Change of Address to have an email address, you must send it by email or through the e-filing system.
-If you or the person you're sending the Notice of Change of Address to does not have an email address, you may give it to the person by personal hand delivery, mail, or third-party commercial carrier (for example, FedEx or UPS). - Ocomplete the Proof of Delivery with information to show how you are sending your Notice of Change of Address to each party.
+If any party has a lawyer, you must send your Notice of Change of Address to the lawyer. - o If you and the person you're sending the Notice of Change of Address to have an email address, you must send it by email or through the e-filing system.
+If you or the person you're sending the Notice of Change of Address to does not have an email address, you may give it to the other person by personal hand delivery, mail, or third-party commercial carrier (for example, FedEx or UPS). - Ocomplete the Proof of Delivery with information to show how you are sending your Notice of Change of Address to each party.
 The Proof of Delivery has room for 3 parties.
 If you are sending your Notice of Change of Address to more than 3 parties, fill out and insert one or more Additional Proof of Delivery forms at the end of the Notice of Change of Address form.

-Step 2: File the Notice of Change of Address with the Supreme Court Clerk.
+Step 2: File the Notice of Change of Address with the Appellate Court Clerk in the district where your court case is filed.

-You must file the Notice of Change of Address with the Clerk of the Illinois Supreme Court.
+You must file the Notice of Change of Address with the appellate court.

-E-filina:
+E-filing:

 - Court forms are filed by electronic filing, called "efiling."
-You do not have to e-file if: - you qualify for an exemption (see Not E-filing below) or - your case involves a criminal matter. - Most people e-file their forms using Odyssey eFileIL at ilcourts.info/efile. - Follow step-by-step instructions and watch videos that walk you through the steps for e-filing at ilcourts.info/efile-info. - E-filing is easier on a computer.
-It may not work on a cell phone or tablet. - If you do not have access to a computer or if you need help e-filing, take your completed forms to a public library, or a Circuit Clerk, Appellate Clerk, or Supreme Court Clerk's office.
-These places offer public computers where you can e-file your forms.
+You do not have to e-file if: - you qualify for an exemption (see Not E-filing below) or - your case involves a criminal matter. - Most people e-file their forms using Odyssey eFileIL at ilcourts.info/efile. - Follow step-by-step instructions and watch videos that walk you through the steps for e-filing at ilcourts.info/efile-info. - E-filing may not work on a cell phone or tablet.
+You may need to use a computer to e-file. - If you do not have access to a computer or if you need help e-filing, take your completed forms to a public library or a Circuit Clerk, Appellate Clerk, or Supreme Court Clerk's office.
+These places offer public computers where you can e-file your forms. - Depending on your courthouse, you can bring your forms on paper and there may be public computers with a scanner where you can turn your paper forms into electronic files.

-- Depending on your courthouse, you can bring your forms on paper and there may be public computers with a scanner where you can turn your paper forms into electronic files. - Librarians and courthouse staff may be able to help you e-file, but they cannot provide legal advice.
+Librarians and courthouse staff may be able to help you e-file, but they cannot provide legal advice.